jonzamora/awesome-robot-learning-envs/README.md

 ## Notes

-- This is an in-progress repo!
-- Feel free to make a Pull Request if you'd like to propose modifications/additions to this repository
+- Want to contribute?
+Make a Pull Request if you'd like to propose modifications/additions to this repository 🤗
-- There is some redundancy between the benchmarks, since some of them share tasks
+- Choosing a benchmark?
+Keep in mind that some of these benchmarks share tasks ♻️
-- At some point soon, I will better organize the benchmarks by their task types (e.g. Robot Manipulation, Dexterous Manipulation, Humanoid, etc.)
-- I plan to keep this up-to-date
+- Why reference this repository specifically?
+I will keep this repository up-to-date ✅